o2r-project/o2r-project.github.io/results.md

 description: Project results
 ---

-_Please find a project description and information about the team and partners on the [about page](/about), and a complete list of publications and presentations on the [publications page](/publications)_.
+_Please find a complete list of publications and presentations on the [publications page](/publications)_.

 ## Specifications & documentation